siddheshdhuri/dash/README.md

-# This is the application for Mid-Term Planning.
+# This is the application for Resource Planning.

 ## Setting up project from Git